Pavel Kogan (conductor): Personal life

 Kogan's wife is Aistė Kogan.
 His son was violinist Dmitri Kogan.

 Kogan was born into a distinguished musical family – his parents are violinists Leonid Kogan and Elizaveta Gilels and his uncle is the pianist Emil Gilels.

-Kogan fled Russia in March 2022, days after Putin's invasion of Ukraine.
-He sent a letter of resignation from abroad.
+Within days after the Russo-Ukrainian war began, Kogan resigned from his role with the Moscow Symphony Orchestra and left Russia.
+He was succeeded by Ivan Nikiforchin.